-And Then the county of fiscal responsibility is The customer moves to his or her own home in a different county Changed when the customer's move is reported by: The customer; The customer's representative; or The customer moves to his or her own home in a
+If the applicant is And Then the county of fiscal responsibility is An adult Changed when the customer's move is reported by: • The customer; The customer's representative; or

 An Electronic Member Change Report is sent to the ALTCS local office by the program contractor.
 The customer moves to a nursing facility or alternative residential setting in another county Changed when a DMS Technical Service Center (TSC) representative requests a fiscal county The customer moves from a nursing facility or alternative HCBS setting into the Arizona State Hospital from a county other than Maricopa county change.
 NOTE This occurs when TSC receives a Program Contractor Change Request form The customer moves from the Arizona State Hospital or a nursing facility to another nursing facility or alternative HCBS setting from a county other than Maricopa county (DE-621) confirming that the program contractors for both counties have agreed to an enrollment change.
 A child (under age 18) Child Examples The customer's parents move to another county Changed when the customer's move is reported.
 The customer's parents and the customer live in different counties Changed to the county in which the customer resides only when a TSC representative requests a fiscal county change.
 NOTE This occurs when TSC receives a Program Contractor Change Request form (DE-621) confirming that the program contractors for both counties have agreed to an enrollment change.